linux-integrity/ima-doc/ima-utilities.rst

    cp imacertecc.der /etc/keys/ima

-Modify the ``dracut`` module to load the IMA signing key certificate.
-The location is ``/lib/dracut/modules.d/98integrity/module-setup.sh``
+Modify these ``dracut`` modules to load the IMA signing key certificate.
+The locations are:
+``/lib/dracut/modules.d/96securityfs/module-setup.sh``,
+``/lib/dracut/modules.d/97masterkey/module-setup.sh``, and
+``/lib/dracut/modules.d/98integrity/module-setup.sh``

 * Change the check() return to 0.
 * Comment out the evm-enable.sh line

+Back up /boot/initramfs for your kernel version before running ``dracut``.
+If the platform fails to reboot, boot a pervious kernel, restore initramfs, reboot and debug.

 Rebuild initramfs with the modified script.
 Using a bash shell: